 The Camel Desert Trek – the most expected days of my stay in Morocco.
 The Sahara Desert was always a challenge for camel caravans loaded with merchandise.
-Many routes studded the North of Africa in order to connect the main trading centers.
-Among them, Zagora stood in the Southeastern part of Morocco, at the end of the Draa Valley – a valley which was interspersed with palm oases and ksars.
+Many routes studded the North of Africa to connect the main trading centers.
+Among them, Zagora stood in the Southeastern part of Morocco, at the end of the Draa Valley – a valley dotted with palm oases and fortified mud-brick villages (ksars).
 On the outskirts of Zagora, an old weather-beaten sign indicated one needed only 52 days to reach Timbuktu by camels.
 One of the trans-Saharan routes passed by the small town of Zagora (an important outpost for the trading caravans before they started to cross the endless, infinite desert).

-In Morocco, I chose a rather limited circuit (only four days and 60 kilometers in total) but still a rather comprehensive one.
-The route crossed the Southeastern mountains of Morocco (the Jbel Bani Mountains) and passed the highest and longest chain of sand dunes in the country (the Erg Chigaga Dunes, situated on the edge of the Sahara Desert).
+In Morocco, I chose a pretty limited trekking circuit (only four days and 60 kilometers in total) but still a rather complex one.
+The route crossed the Southeastern mountains of Morocco (the Jbel Bani Mountains) and passed the highest and longest chain of dunes in the country (the Erg Chigaga Dunes, situated on the edge of the Sahara Desert).

 The first day of the camel desert trek

 Short Description.
 In a deserted region between the towns of Zagora and Foun Zguid, we loaded the camels with everything we needed, then set off to cross the Faija Plateau and the Jbel Bani Mountains.
-From the Oum Laachar Pass, we descended along the Oued Lemhasser Valley to a well, where we camped overnight.
+From the Oum Laachar Pass, we descended along the Oued Lemhasser Valley to a well in the desert, where we camped overnight.

 I could hardly wait.
 The camel expedition in the desert kept bugging me.
-The whole morning, I lay on the Berber sofas in the modest restaurant of Camping Oasis Palmier in Amzerou (a suburb of the Zagora town).
-I pecked some bread with the customary Moroccan melted cheese and cleaned my still sensitive stomach with some mint tea.
+The whole morning, I lay on the Berber sofas in the modest restaurant of Camping Oasis Palmier in Amzerou (a suburb of Zagora town).
+I pecked some bread with the customary Moroccan melted cheese and cleaned my still sensitive stomach with a bit of mint tea.

 Mohamed called to tell me he was on his way to Zagora.
 He would pick me up from Amzerou around noon.
-I parked my car in the parking lot of the camping for several days.
+I parked my car in the parking lot of the camping ground for several days.
 Then, I left together with Mohamed and an authentic Moroccan driver who was wearing a large blue turban wrapped around his head and a striped traditional djellaba.
 After a few hundred meters, we picked up Meriem – a Moroccan girl from Casablanca who had come to Zagora especially for this desert adventure.
-We went with a decrepit and dusty jeep on the road from Zagora to Foun Zguid, up to the starting point of our trail.
-Pressured by the heat and by my continuous fainting like state, I insisted to Mohamed to buying more bottled water for drink.
+We went with a decrepit and dusty jeep on the road from Zagora to Foun Zguid and reached the starting point of the trail.
+Pressured by the heat and my continuous fainting-like state, I insisted to Mohamed to buying more bottled water for drinking.

 We turned left from the main asphalt road and drove a few hundred meters into an arid, deserted area of the National Park d’Iriqui.
 Two camels and their caregiver, Lahssen, were patiently waiting for us in the shade of a fierce tree.
-It was part of the desert-life’s ritual to wait for hours under a lonely tree.
-Obviously, it was the only tree from that area.
+It was part of the desert life’s ritual to wait for hours under a lonely tree.
+The only tree in that area.
 There was nothing else around us – just that tree, many rocks, and dry soil.

 The second day of the camel desert trek